Using Airline Incidental Credits

 Covering Airline Taxes/Fees

-Every flight has some sort of taxes/fees from $5.60 for one-way domestic flights to hundreds of dollars on international flights.
-It may vary by airline but typically your AMEX flight credit will work to cover these fees.
-I have particularly seen success with Southwest.
+Every flight has some sort of taxes/fees, from $5.60 for one-way domestic flights to hundreds of dollars on international flights.
+These fees may vary by airline, but typically, your AMEX flight credit will work to cover these fees.
+I have mainly seen success with Southwest.
 Remember, this will only work for your designated airline.

 Bottom Line

-Using credit card airline incidental credits is something I make sure I always do so that my annual fees seem to cost less.
+I always use credit card airline incidental credits so that my annual fees seem to cost less.
 Since I use the United TravelBank feature, I do this at the start of the year and don’t have to think about doing it again.
 How do you use your airline incidental credits?

 Airplane in Sky